jsmolina/allegro-tutorial/README.md

 ## What's this?
+A working allegro 4 packager and compiler, for any OS.

 This repository provides a **ready-to-use boilerplate** for building MS-DOS games using Allegro 4 and a Dockerized environment.
 You’ll get:
 - A minimal working example: loading a background, animating a sprite from a spritesheet, rendering the game loop.